andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

 The `input_arguments` and `expected_output` will use the keyword `value` to specify inputs and outputs.

 The keyword `value` can contain any of the supported types.
-A string can always be specified by using apostrophes, so a number can be turned into a string ('52' as opposed to 52).
-Arrays can be listed out in the array syntax seen above or with `-` in the YAML list format.
+A string can always be specified by using apostrophes, so a number can be turned into a string (`'52'` as opposed to `52`).
+Arrays can be listed out in the array syntax `[1,2,3]` or with `-` in the YAML list format.

 #### Advanced Test Cases